fabien0102/openapi-codegen/cli/README.md

 ## Getting started

-1. Add a `openapi-codegen.config.ts` at the root of your project
+1. Add a `openapi-codegen.config.ts` at the root of your project or run `npx @openapi-codegen/cli init`

 ```ts
 // openapi-codegen.config.ts